 Castle Shannon Resident Pleads Guilty to Possessing with the Intent to Distribute Methamphetamine and Cocaine

-The law provides for a maximum total sentence of 70 years in prison, a fine of $1,750,000, or both.
-Under the Federal Sentencing Guidelines, the actual sentence imposed would be based upon the seriousness of the offenses and the prior criminal history, if any, of the defendant.
+Senior Judge Schwab scheduled sentencing for April 10, 2024, at 10:30 a.m.
+The law provides for a total sentence of not less than five years and not more than 40 years in prison, a fine of $5,000,000, or both.
+Under the Federal Sentencing Guidelines, the actual sentence imposed is based upon the seriousness of the offense and the prior criminal history of the defendant.

-Assistant United States Attorney Paul S. Sellers is prosecuting this case on behalf of the government.
+Assistant United States Attorney Nicole Stockey is prosecuting this case on behalf of the government.